spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

 {% endinfo_block %}

-To delete a delivery method:
+To delete a delivery method, do the following:

-1. In the **Actions** column, click **Delete** for the delivery method you want to delete.
+1. For the delivery method you want to delete, in the **Actions** column, click **Delete**.
 The **Delete Delivery Method** page opens.
 2. Under **Are you sure about deleting this delivery method?**, select one of the two options:
    * **No, I want to keep this delivery method** if you want to cancel the deletion of the delivery method.
 The list of delivery methods opens.
    * **Yes, delete this delivery method** if you want to delete the delivery method.
-This deletes the delivery method and redirects you to the list of delivery methods.
+The delivery method is deleted, and the list of delivery methods opens.

 **Online Store**
 ![Online store](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Administration/Shipment/Creating+and+Managing+Shipment+Methods/online-store.png)